Loading...

 Article image

-• large runtimes and dependency trees
+• large runtimes with thick dependency graphs

-• cheaper to run
+• cheaper to operate

-• faster to cold start
+• quicker to start

 Article image